 (self guided) Binna Burra is home to some of the most beautiful birds in Lamington National Park.
 We recommend guests to head off early in the morning on any of the trailheads around Binna Burra to get the best opportunities to see and hear our feathered friends.
 See the reception gift shop for binoculars for sale, and short walk track guides

-Visit the Binna Burra Pottery shed 7 days a week 9am to 5pm to view the short film which encapsulates the black summer bushfires from 2019 which swept through Binna Burra Lodge and consumed almost all of our Heritage listed buildings and cabins.
+Visit the Binna Burra Reading Room upstairs of the Groom’s Cottage 7 days a week 9am to 5pm to view the short film which encapsulates the black summer bushfires from 2019 which swept through Binna Burra Lodge and consumed almost all of our Heritage listed buildings and cabins.
 There are also snapshots and infographic images on display which help to tell this story

 For a quick introduction to the ‘typical’ warm subtropical rainforest of Lamington, follow the Border Track for 500m from the Binna Burra trailhead, then branch right on to the Rainforest circuit.
 Wander under the thick, green canopy and listen for the distinctive calls of bowerbirds and catbirds.
 These are members of the oldest lineage of songbirds.